Keith Agovida: Blackwater Elite

 Agovida was drafted 34th overall by Blackwater Elite in the 2015 PBA draft.
 He had applied for the previous draft, but backed out.
 In his PBA debut, he had 15 points, but lost to the NLEX Road Warriors.
 He had nine points, six rebounds, four assists, two steals and one block in 20 minutes of a win over the Meralco Bolts.

 Mahindra Enforcer

 In 2016, Agovida was traded to the Mahindra Enforcer for Roi Sumang, who had just been traded from the Globalport Batang Pier.
 He scored 11 points in the second half to help upset the Alaska Aces.

 San Miguel Beermen

-On November 2016, Agovida, along with RR Garcia, were traded by Mahindra to the San Miguel Beermen in exchange for Ryan Araña along with a 2018 1st round pick in a three-team trade.
+In November 2016, Agovida, along with RR Garcia, were traded by Mahindra to the San Miguel Beermen in exchange for Ryan Araña along with a 2018 1st round pick in a three-team trade.
 He won two championships during the 2016–17 season, even though he had little to no playing time.
 He was almost included in a trade that would have sent him back to Mahindra (now known as the Kia Picanto) in exchange for the first overall pick in the 2017 PBA Draft.
 But the trade pushed through without him.
 He won one more championship with SMB when they repeated as Philippine Cup champions in 2018.